SoftwareTree/ormcp-docs/README.md

 - Write a declarative ORM specification for those models in a text file using a simple (JDX) grammar

 **2. Build Your Gilhari Microservice**
-- Add models, ORM spec, and JDBC driver to a Dockerfile
+- Add models, ORM specification, and JDBC driver to a Dockerfile
 - Build the Gilhari Docker image

 **3. Run with ORMCP**